|

 Leaving Berengar to make her guests comfortable in the tent,

-defences, she said, you may be able to make some further
+defences, she said.
+You may be able to make some further

 suggestions.